DHEPLab/DHEP-Project-Template/README.md

 ## Quickstart Guide

-To use this template, click the green **Use this template** button or you can [click here]() to generate your project.
+To use this template, click the green **Use this template** button above to generate your project.
 It will ask you to

 1. Choose the repository's username/organization name, i.e., `your-GH-username`.
 2. Name the repository, i.e., `new-project`.